 - About 95% of worldwide pearl production results in freshwater pearls.
 While less valuable than the rare saltwater pearls, they are still very popular gemstones.

 - Valuable saltwater pearls are rare.
 Truth is, they’re very rare.
 A natural pearl that is of valuable gemstone quality is found at a rate of less than one in ten thousand wild oysters.

 - We all know the saying ‘good things take time,' and pearls are no exception to this.
 In fact, they can take up to eight years to form naturally in the ocean or a lake.
 Because natural pearls form in this way, discovering one that is perfectly round instantly increases its value.

 - Shortly after her death in 2011, Elizabeth Taylor's La Peregrina pearl necklace sold at Christie's "The Collection of Elizabeth Taylor" auction for $11.8 million — the highest amount any pearl has ever sold at auction.

 - Their name derives from Latin.
 The Latin word for pearl is ‘pirium,' which means pear.
 This is because of their shape.

-- Lastly, did you know, Cleopatra VII once dissolved a pearl in her cocktail and drank it because she had made a bet with her lover Marc Antony that she can spend 10 million sesterces on a single meal?
+- Lastly, did you know, Cleopatra VII once dissolved a sparkling pearl in her cocktail and drank it because she had made a bet with her lover Marc Antony that she can spend 10 million sesterces on a single meal?
 Now how’s that for a main course?

 - Because pearls have been around for centuries and are possibly the earliest gem used for adornment.
-Tales and stories abound about them from the ancient Persians who thought they were the tears of the gods, to the ancient Greeks who believed that pearls formed when the moonlight hits the water.
+Tales and stories abound about them from the ancient Persians who thought they were the tears of the gods, to the ancient Greeks who believed that these lovely pearls formed when the moonlight hits the water.